onefoot17/ra-metrics/README.md

 ## Requirements for Laravel

-It is requested to install the below software list in order to run the website as well as it runs on the web server.
+It is requested to install the below software list in order to run the website as well as it runs on the production server.

 * [Laravel 8.x](https://laravel.com/docs/8.x) - Built over Laravel framework
 * [PHP](http://www.php.net/) - PHP >= 7.3